 Assessment

-Our senior teachers use a variety of strategies to assess student learning in the preliminary year and HSC.
+Our senior teachers use a variety of strategies to assess student learning in the Preliminary year and HSC.
 Teachers observe students work in class and look closely at tasks throughout the year.
-They also formally assess a student's achievement based on the outcomes described in the syllabus of the subject.
+Families receive a written report twice a year to communicate a clear picture of student achievement.

 We provide detailed information to students about what we expect throughout the year and how their work will be assessed.
 Students have a number of formal assessments throughout their schooling.